 The CAFR has been prepared using the expanded financial reporting requirements as prescribed by Governmental Accounting Standards Board (GASB) Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
-The first two basic financial statements, the statement of net position and the statement of activities (Pages 22 and 23, respectively) present information on a government-wide, full-accrual accounting basis which reflects the overall financial position of the City and its various funds, not just the amounts available for budgetary Fund information is also presented for major funds individually and purposes. nonmajor funds combined in a single column in the basic financial statements.
-Due to the accumulation of funds, Below-Market Housing and Park Land Dedication, have been determined to meet the criteria of major funds and are reported separately in the Governmental Fund schedules.
-Budgetary comparisons are presented as part of the basic financial statements for the major funds that have legally adopted budgets, except the budgetary comparisons for Park Land Dedication Capital Projects Fund is presented as part of the Supplemental Information.
+The first two basic financial statements, the statement of net position and the statement of activities (Pages 19 and 20, respectively) present information on a government-wide, full-accrual accounting basis which reflects the overall financial position of the City and its various funds.
+This is different from the amounts available for budgetary purposes.

+Fund information is also presented for major funds individually and nonmajor funds combined in a single column in the basic financial statements.
+Due to the accumulation of funds, the Housing and Park Land Dedication Funds meet the criteria of major funds and are reported separately in the Governmental Fund schedules.
+Budgetary comparisons are presented as part of the basic financial statements for the major funds that have legally adopted budgets, except the budgetary comparisons for Park Land Dedication Capital Projects Fund is presented as part of the Other Supplementary Information.

-Staff suggests Councilmembers may wish to focus their attention on the MD&A (Pages 5 through 19) and the notes to the basic financial statements (Pages 41 through 102).
+Staff suggests Councilmembers may wish to focus their attention on the MD&A (Pages 3 through 18).
 The MD&A provides a narrative introduction, overview, and analysis of the basic financial statements.
-The notes provide required detailed disclosures and a description of the financial statements.
+The notes to the basic financial statements (Pages 41 through 103) provide required detailed disclosures and a description of the financial statements.

-The Statement of Net Position (Page 22) may serve as a useful indicator of a government's financial position.
-The City (in total, all funds) has a positive net position of \$763.3 million at fiscal year-end.
-The City's total net position increased by \$35.5 million over the prior fiscal year.
-The increase is a result of higher revenues during the fiscal year due to the continued strong economy.
-The largest portion of net position, \$539.1 million, represents the net investment in capital assets.
-Restricted net position of \$194.9 million are resources that are subject to external restrictions on how they may be used.
-The remaining \$29.4 million represents unrestricted net position and may be used to meet the City's ongoing obligations.
-The City implemented GASB Statement No. 68, Accounting and Financial Reporting for Pensions, in Fiscal Year 2015 which resulted in a beginning net position reduction of \$181.3 million.
-This also resulted in the unrestricted net position decreasing from \$198.0 million in Fiscal Year 2014 to \$29.4 million for the current fiscal year.
-Again, this is an overall financial position indicator and is not the amount of current resources available for budgetary purposes.
+The Statement of Net Position (Page 19) may serve as a useful indicator of a government's financial position.
+The City (in total, all funds) has a positive net position of \$815.8 million at fiscal year-end.
+The City's total net position increased by \$52.5 million over the prior fiscal year.
+The increase is primarily the result of higher revenues during the fiscal year due to the continued strong economy.
+The largest portion of net position, \$532.6 million, represents the net investment in capital assets.
+Restricted net position of \$256.5 million are resources that are subject to external restrictions on how they may be used.
+The remaining \$26.7 million represents unrestricted net position and may be used to meet the City's ongoing obligations.
+The unrestricted net position is Citywide and does not represent current resources available for budgetary purposes.